UniverseOpSys/Bang/README.md

 No subsystem I've seen latelely with the internet fails to be mapable immediately and naturally to UOS.
 If it is meaningful to name a URL that's the space you will open up to interact with somehow.

 I wonder how applicable graphics cards and Bitcoin miners might be to infrastructure.
 Address arithemetic crucial.
-I'll bet they are super amenable to long residue numbers.
+I'll bet they are super amenable to multiple residue integer numbers.

 Babylonians invented zero.
 Let's give it meaning once and for all.